celinelatulipe/ThinkLikeComputer/_sources/FunctionsParametersScope/ChapterAssessment.rst

    :answer_d: x_coord
    :answer_e: coord
    :correct: b c e
-   :feedback_a: Incorrect, as seen in the function we are accessing the global variable NUM_COORDS
+   :feedback_a: Incorrect, NUM_COORDS is under the global frame in the Codelens screenshot.
+Look at the generate_coords frame
    :feedback_b: Correct, we are using the local version of MAX declared inside the function
    :feedback_c: Correct, we are using the local version of MIN declared inside the function
-   :feedback_d: Incorrect, the x_coord append line is using a reference of the global list x_coord
+   :feedback_d: Incorrect, the x_coord append line is using a reference of the global frame list x_coord
    :feedback_e: Correct, the iterator variable is still a variable and in this case it is created locally inside the function

    .. image:: Figures/Chapter_8_2.PNG